 Good public governance is essential to achieve overall and individual goals - find out more:

 A big issue for governments will be how to align policies given the breadth and complexity of the Goals and the need to include an unprecedented range of public & private parties in policy creation and implementation.
 Our work with OECD Centres of Government has helped governments lead many cross-cutting initiatives, many of which focus on improving governance processes.
 Delivering on inclusive growth will help governments focus on the broader challenges posed by the SDG's.
+The OECD is working with countries to deepen the understanding of the institutional arrangements that are being used to deliver on the SDGs.

 Food insecurity concerns are pressing in both urban and rural areas of developing countries, but vary considerably throughout regions.
 An OECD report suggests that place based, territorial approach can be an effective analytical and policy framework for tackling the issue.